i-pi/i-pi/docs/src/onlinereso.rst

 Massive Open Online Course (MOOC)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The theory behind many types of simulation that i-PI can do and examples
+The theory behind classical and path-integral methods for structure
-of simulations with i-PI can also be found in an online course freely
+and dynamics along with practical exercises can be found in an online
-available to everyone, and accessible from this
+course freely available to everyone, and accessible from this
 `link <https://courseware.epfl.ch/courses/course-v1:EPFL+X+2022/about>`_.

 i-PI resources